 It is thought that £12 million may be saved from the £80 million currently spent on ICDs, for example.
 While the price paid for dual-chamber ICD systems can vary by over 50% between different trusts.

 In future, we believe that the national supply chain will also improve access for patients to new technologies by allowing novel devices, with proven effectiveness and value, to be adopted quickly, easily and at the best price.

 For example, developments in miniaturisation and digital technologies are seeing injectable recorders, as opposed to implantable recorders, move some procedures from theatres into outpatients clinics.
 We intend to monitor and support adoption of such technologies using the new system.

-There will be no restrictions on product use on introduction of the new supply chain.
-The system should see improved clinical practice and device optimisation, as clinicians will be able to choose the best device for the patient based on evidence.
+There will be no restrictions on commissioned product use on introduction of the Zero Cost Model.
+The system should see improved clinical practice and device optimisation, as clinicians will be able to choose the best device for the patient from a clinically-evaluated catalogue based on evidence.

 How it will work